gbouras13/CRS_Saureus_Evolutionary_Landscape/README.md

 Chromosome - Other Miscellaneous Bioinformatics Scripts
 ---------

-There are a couple of other miscellaneous scripts that are not in the Snakemake pipeline (had some trouble with HPC installs!)
+There are a couple of other miscellaneous scripts that are not in the Snakemake pipeline (had some trouble with HPC installs at the time or I would've added them in too!)

-1. [Scoary](https://github.com/AdmiralenOla/Scoary) analysis can be found in the scoary directory - see run_scoary.sh, you will need to install panaroo and scoary.
+1. [Scoary](https://github.com/AdmiralenOla/Scoary) analysis code can be found in the scoary directory - see run_scoary.sh, you will need to install panaroo and scoary (I'd recommend mamba).
-2. [PopPUNK](https://poppunk.readthedocs.io/en/latest/) Analysis can be found in poppunk directory - see run_poppunk.sh.
+2. [PopPUNK](https://poppunk.readthedocs.io/en/latest/) analysis code can be found in poppunk directory - see run_poppunk.sh.
 The s aureus reference database was taken from [here](https://www.bacpop.org/poppunk/).
-You will need to install poppunk.
+You will need to install poppunk (I'd recommend mamba).

 Plasmid Snakemake Pipeline